alexaspinalldev/Terra-Java/README.md

     - AI was not used for this purpose.

   - **Automated Unit Testing:**
-    - AI was used to troubleshoot issued with testscripts, and provided me the workaround of using python shell commands to the same effect.
+    - AI was used to troubleshoot issueds with Django's built-in test framework, and provided me the workaround of using python shell commands to the same effect, which is an approach I found more flexible for the scope of this project.

 - **Overall Impact:**
   - AI is an excellent tool for both generating codeblocks to save time, particularly markup, and also template content for the site's example database items.
 It is also extremely valuable for getting precise answers to nuanced troubleshooting situations.
+I found it an excellent aid in giving me snippets of code to review an adjust before adding them into the project.

 ## Testing Summary
 - **Manual Testing:**